MicrosoftDocs/power-platform/power-platform/admin/embed-app-teams.md

 - Be a tenant administrator
 - Created a canvas app

-## Locate your PowerApp's GUID
+## Locate your app's GUID

-Find and make note of your PowerApp's GUID to use in a later step.
+Find and make note of your app's GUID to use in a later step.

 1. Sign in to [https://web.powerapps.com](https://web.powerapps.com), and then select **Apps** in the menu.